How I lived in Portugal for one month on a budget. All my best budget travel tips!

 6. Choose the Best Attractions To Spend Money On

-It can be tempting to book every tour a city offers.
+It can be tempting to book every tour and attraction a city offers, but sometimes that can be pretty expensive.

 For example, I paid 4 Euros to climb the enormous Torre Dos Clerigos in Porto because I’m a sucker for aerial city views.